davidgasquez/handbook/content/rationality.md

 - Grossman's Law: Complex problems have simple, easy to understand wrong answers.
 - Aim for a Minimum Viable Solution. **Start small and iterate**.
 Fail early and learn from it.
 That allows you to explore, then exploit.
 - When we have a problem, our instinct is to add a new habit or purchase a fix.
 But sometimes, you can improve your life by taking things away ([Via Negativa](https://www.artofmanliness.com/articles/via-negativa-adding-to-your-life-by-subtracting/)).
 For example, the foods you avoid are more important than the foods you eat.
+- Your problems will tend to either be **adaptive** or **technical**.
+Adaptive problems require experimentation, novel strategies, or new ways of thinking and being; they're problems containing "unknown unknowns" and are often opaque in addition to being difficult.
+Technical problems may be equally difficult, but their difficulty lies in execution.
+Technical problems are those where the path to the solution is known or knowable and does not need to be discovered.

 ## Resources